betfair-datascientists/betfair-datascientists.github.io/src/modelling/Brownlow2023Datathon.md

 | 10 | $100.00 |
 | Total Prize Pool | $5,000.00 |

-Prize winners will be announced, and all prizes will be distributed at the conclusion of the tournament
+Prize winners will be announced at the end of the count and prizes will be distributed in the following days

 ### Competition Rules